bitfield/gotestdox/README.md

 ## Exit status

-If there are any test failures, `gotestdox` will report exit status 1.
+If there are any test failures, `gotestdox` will print the output messages from the offending test and report status 1 on exit.

 ## Colour